alissa-huskey/python-class/docs/exercises/adventure/part-14.md

 {{ endcols  }}

 2\.
 Run your tests.
-They should fail.
+They should pass.

 `````